Communiacs/coffee-junkie/Readme.md

 ## Do you have any questions?
 If something should be unclear for you, or questions arise, you can always contact us at `w.freund@communiacs.de`.
+By the way, if you have experience in implementing TYPO3 or shopware projects, we should meet anyway.